Distributed Multi-Agent Reinforcement Learning Based on Graph-Induced Local Value Functions: Simulation Results

 where $l\in\mathcal{C}$.

-By further setting the consensus iteration number $T_c=10$, $\eta=0.01$, and $\delta=2$, Fig. \ref{Fig.4} (left) depicts the evolution of the observed values of the global value-function by implementing 4 different algorithms repeatedly for 10 times.
-Here $\xi^*$ denotes the noise generated in the simulation.
+By further setting the consensus iteration number $T_c=10$, $\eta=0.01$, and $\delta=2$, Fig. \ref{Fig.4} (left) depicts the evolution of the observed values of the GVF by implementing 4 different RL algorithms.
+The two boundaries of the shaded area are obtained by running each RL algorithm for 10 times and taking the upper bound and lower bound of $W(\theta^k,\xi^*)$ in each learning episode.
+Here $\xi^*$ denotes the specific noise generated in the simulation, and is different in different learning processes.
 In each time of implementation, one perturbation vector $u^k$ is sampled and used for all the 4 algorithms during each learning episode $k$.
 The centralized algorithm is the zeroth-order optimization algorithm based on global value evaluation, while the distributed algorithm is based on local value evaluation (Algorithm \ref{alg}).
 The distributed two-point feedback algorithm is Algorithm \ref{alg} with $g_i(\theta^k,u^k,\xi^k)$ replaced by $\bar{g}_i(\theta^k,u^k,\xi^k)$ in (\ref{gbar}).
 We observe that the distributed algorithms are always faster than the centralized algorithms.
 Fig. \ref{Fig.4} (middle) and Fig. \ref{Fig.4} (right) show the comparison of centralized and distributed one-point feedback algorithms, and the comparison of centralized and distributed two-point feedback algorithms, respectively.
 From these two figures, it is clear that the distributed algorithms always exhibit lower variances in contrast to the centralized algorithms.
-This implies that the policy evaluation based on LVFs is more robust than policy evaluation based on the global value-function.
+This implies that policy evaluation based on LVFs is more robust than that based on the GVF.

 \end{example}